philhagen/sof-elk/README.md

 **Using:**

 The various configuration files expect some of these files to reside at a specific path on the filesystem.
-For this reason, we recommend you clone the git repository at ```/usr/local/for572logstash/```.
-The VM distribution points to ```/usr/local/for572logstash/configfiles/``` for ```$LS_CONF_DIR``` (in the /etc/sysconfig/logstash file in many cases).
+For this reason, we recommend you clone the git repository to ```/usr/local/for572logstash/```.
+To use these configuration files, I recommend symlinking them into ```$LS_CONF_DIR``` as defined by your configuration file.

 **Contents by directory:**

 * `/dashboards/`: These files define the Kibana dashboards for individual data types.
 These correspond with the parsing completed by the Logstash files in the ```/configfiles/``` directory, so they probably won't work on your own Logstash instance without some tweaking.
+Note that with Kibana 4, dashboards are only kept in the Elastic database, so to load these to the interface, set ```$reset_dashboards``` to ```1``` and run the ```/dashboards/load_all_dashboards.sh``` script.
 * `/configfiles/`: These files conatain parsing/tagging/formatting/etc logic for individual file types as well as output configuration.
 * `/grok-patterns/`: Custom parsing patterns used by the files in the ```/configfiles/``` directory.
-* `/lib/`: Supporting files, including elasticsearch mappings, lookup YAML files, and images.
+* `/lib/`: Supporting files, including elasticsearch mappings, YAML lookup files, and images.

 **Questions/Bug Reports/etc:**